alejandroVaron/SurrenderToMadness/README.md

 # SurrenderToMadness
-This repository contains the video game "SurrenderToMadness", is the final proyect of video game development
+This repository contains the video game "SurrenderToMadness", is the final proyect of video game development,

+Project management was worked on jira